Filpill/blog-web/content/projects/2022-11-09-codewars-data.md

 # Summary

-I've been very involved in practising my programming skills in python and sql lately on codewars.
+I've been very involved in practising my programming skills in python and SQL lately on codewars.

 I figured it would be a good idea to visualise my codewars progression.